mimicos/mimitext/README.md

 There are five buttons making up the webgui right now.

 ### Generate
 This sends a request to the server, which is then sent to the model, via POST.
 The button turns black when a reply from the server is pending.
 If it stays that way, it's likely the server encountered an error.
-It's best to refresh the page and reload the program if this happens.
+It's best to refresh the page and reload the program if this happens until more robust erorr handling and recovery is implemented.

 ### Options
 This displays the **Generation Options** seen below.